ALONE-OP/op-yoga-1.1/README.md

 ## License

 MIT License
 Copyright (c) [2021] [ALONE OP]

-Permission is hereby granted, free of charge, to any person obtaining a copy of this file and associated documentation files (the "op-yoga"), to deal in the file without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the file, and to permit persons to whom the file is furnished to do so, subject to the following conditions:
 Note: This Resource is completely Free and Hence Not to be Sold to anyone in under any Circumstances.

 ---